inarizushi/fungus-site/docs/lua/execute_lua.md

 This command allows you to embed a Lua script to be executed as part of a command sequence in a Block.
 The Lua script to be executed can be specified in the inspector or in a text file, in the same way as in the [Lua Script component](lua_script.md#lua-script-and-files).

-You can provide an optional LuaEnvironment to use for the execution, but if none is provided then one will be created automatically.
-You can also choose to store the return value from the Lua script in a Flowchart variable.
+You can provide an optional LuaEnvironment to use for the execution.
+If none is provided then a LuaEnvironment will be selected / created automatically.
+You can choose to store the return value from the Lua script in a Flowchart variable.

 #  Evaluating expressions